Westgate FC: 2014–2017 State League 1

 Due to the introduction of Australia's new National Premier League competition, Westgate went from State League 2 North-West to the new State League 1 North-West, but retained its level in the Australian soccer league system as the Premier League was made up of NPL Victoria and NPL Victoria 2.
 The club participated in its first official competitive fixture in the 2014 Dockerty Cup.
 It was the club's first appearance in the competition since its return in 2011.
 Westgate were defeated 3–0 at home against Mornington in the competition's Third Round on 14 March.
 Westgate finished the season in 9th place, two points clear of the relegation zone.

 In 2015, Westgate dispatched Hampton Park United by a scoreline of 5–1 in the Third Round of the 2015 FFA Cup preliminary rounds, but lost 3–1 to Geelong SC at Stead Park in the Fourth Round, exiting the competition.
 In the league, Sindjelic once again placed 9th and once more narrowly avoided relegation, this time by three points.

 Fortunes improved in 2016 and, with a young squad, the club finished in 6th place, well beyond pre-season expectations.

 In 2017, though, Westgate was unable to fend off relegation, finishing in 11th position and experiencing relegation back to State League 2 North-West.

-2018–Present
+2018–2021

 In the off-season, Westgate presented its newly redeveloped $1.5m facility, "Oreana Park" at Ardeer Reserve.

+2022

+Promotion to Division 1

+2022 was a big season for Westgate as it saw its long-awaited promotion back to the Men's State League 1 North-West.

+The whole season was a nail-biter with the two promotion spots in constant contention with plenty of competitive football being played weekly.

+It would come down to the final round of the season against Epping City SC.
+The start of the match saw Westgate taking the lead in the first half with a goal from Marino Gasparis which was then followed up by an Epping City equalizer to even things up going into the second half.

+With everything riding on the second half, Liam Cannell earned his place in Westgate history when he scored the winning goal in the 65th minute and secured Westgate's promotion to State League 1 North-West with a second place league finish with 45 league points.